I. Preliminary remarks

 Your right to contact the Operator or its customers personally will, of course, remain unaffected.

 3. Right of appeal

 You have the right to file a complaint with a supervisory authority if you are of the opinion that the processing of your personal data violates statutory regulations.
-The responsible authority at the location of the Operator is the state representative for data privacy and information freedom North-Rhine Westphalia (LDI) in Düsseldorf.
-The contact details are available on the web page of LDI.
+The responsible authority at the location of the Operator is the state representative for data privacy and information freedom Baden-Württemberg in Stuttgart.
+The contact details are available on their web page.
 Your right to file a complaint with another supervisory authority, in particular in the Member State of your residence, place of work or the location of the alleged violation, will remain unaffected.
 Furthermore, the right of appeal will not be affected by any other administrative or judicial appeal.

 4. Right to be informed

 You have the right to request a confirmation by the Operator concerning whether your personal data is processed; if this is the case, you have the right to be informed about this data and the following information: (a) the processing purposes; (b) the categories of personal data that are processed; (c) the recipients or categories of recipients to whom the data has been disclosed or will be disclosed; (d) the planned duration for which the data is stored, or if this is not possible the criteria for the definition of this term; (e) your rights under the data protection legislation; (f) if the data is not collected from you, all available information about the origin of the data; (g) the existence of an automated decision-making including profiling and meaningful information about it.
 For the most part, you can already infer the information from this Data Privacy Statement.
 In addition, you can naturally contact the Operator for example at the aforementioned email address at any time.
 On request the Operator will provide you with a copy of the personal data that is subject to the processing.
 However, this applies only if it does not affect the rights and freedoms of other persons.
 If you submit the request electronically, your information will be provided in a standard electronic format unless you specify otherwise.